Being Single In 2020 Doesn't Have To Suck

-Happy National Singles Week, everyone (yes, it's a thing!).
-If you are single, you're in good company: According to data from the General Social Survey, 51% of Americans between the ages of 18 and 34 weren't coupled up in 2018.
 We strongly believe that being single is awesome; a state to be treasured and enjoyed, rather than worried over.
 But we also know that we're given some pretty strong cultural cues every day that equate being single with being lonely.
-We hate it, but no one's immune from internalizing those messages.
+We hate it, but no one's immune from internalising those messages.
 So if you're having a crisis of confidence about your single status, we're here for you.

 Advertisement